This is where all 50 states stand on reopening

 Alaska

-Gov. Mike Dunleavy ordered its residents to stay at home unless absolutely necessary, starting March 28, and will remain in effect until rescinded.
+Gov. Mike Dunleavy has ordered residents to stay at home until April 21.

+Dunleavy has said that Alaskans can again schedule elective surgeries for on or after May 4 and visit their doctors for non-urgent needs.

 Arizona

-Gov. Doug Ducey issued a stay-at-home order which will expire on April 30 unless extended.
+Gov. Doug Ducey issued a stay-at-home order that will expire on April 30.

 The governor emphasized the importance of maintaining social distancing and continuing to make "responsible choices."